 - The Meeting (Excitement and Exploration, Programming)

-- The Work (Space Plans, Materials, Design Boards, and Decisions)
+- The Work (Space Plans, Materials, Interior Design Mood Boards, and Decisions)

 - The Waiting (Quotes, Proposals, Orders, Deliveries)